Depute Logo

 Design rationale

 Why show the plan before execution?
 Claude Cowork (Anthropic) shows the full plan in a "Progress" panel before any action is taken — validating the plan-first pattern.
-This is Pattern 6 (Generative Momentum) from the AX Book: propose concrete work rather than waiting for the user to figure out what to ask.
+The core idea: agents that propose concrete work before asking for permission feel collaborative rather than autonomous.
+Users who can see a trajectory are far more likely to engage with it critically than users who are handed a fait accompli.

 On this page